thinkingmachines/cartogramph/readme.md

 ## Synopsis

 CartogramPH was developed as an alternative map visualization tool of the Philippines for anyone to use.
-Read more about the project on [http://stories.thinkingmachin.es/cartogramph]
+Read more about the project on [our blog](http://stories.thinkingmachin.es/cartogramph).

-Tweet us at [http://twitter.com/thinkdatasci] with the hashtag #CartogramPH if you use it!
+Tweet us at [@thinkdatasci](http://twitter.com/thinkdatasci) with the hashtag #CartogramPH if you use it!

 ## Code Example